Skip to main content

 Overview

-Soft Boost is a sorting technique that applies a decaying multiplier to boost products matching specific conditions.
-Unlike priority rules that cluster boosted products at the top, soft boost creates natural interleaving by applying a boost that decreases as the base sort value increases.
+Soft boost is a sorting technique that lifts products matching specific conditions toward a target score.
+Unlike priority rules that cluster boosted products at the top, soft boost creates natural interleaving by lifting matched products only as much as needed to reach a target band.
 Soft boosts appear in the sort order editor with a Modifier badge and are visually grouped beneath the metric or attribute they modify.
 This tree layout makes it easy to see which expression each soft boost targets.

 How soft boost works

 Soft boost supports two modes: multiplicative (default) and additive.
-Each mode uses a different formula to boost products matching specific conditions.
+Each mode uses a different formula to lift products matching specific conditions.

 Multiplicative mode (default)